-Gloria Bethea, founding Learning Academy Director, formerly practiced as a Nurse Clinician and holds undergraduate and graduate degrees from the University of Pennsylvania.
+Gloria Bethea, Learning Academy Director, formerly practiced as a Nurse Clinician and holds undergraduate and graduate degrees from the University of Pennsylvania.
 She credits patient education training for equipping her to homeschool her nine children.
 A sought-after tutor, her tutoring and nursing philosophies are the same: always consider the whole person when serving someone - their attitude, informational processing strengths and weaknesses, learning style, nutritional health, organizational skills and personality.
 Mrs. Bethea enthusiastically teaches Learning Coaches and students of TCC's Learning Academy to apply a holistic perspective in their creation and execution of an individually designed learning plan for each Learner of the Learning Academy.
 She is a founding member of the TCC advisory board and has served on the board of MentorPOWER, as a volunteer writing coach for Trenton Central High School, and as a member of the Action Team that researched, evaluated and planned the reorganization of Trenton Central High School into career focused, small learning communities.
 Mrs. Bethea is the recipient of the 2008 Z-HOPE Humanitarian Of the Year Award and the 2015 Tre'Devon Lane Foundation's Community Service Award.

-Dr. Rochelle Ellis, Music Director, is an Adjunct Associate Professor of Voice at Westminster Choir College of Rider University, and a Lecturer of voice at Princeton University.
+Dr. Rochelle Ellis, Music Director, Chorale Director, and TCHS/TCC Choir Director, is an Adjunct Associate Professor of Voice at Westminster Choir College of Rider University, and a Lecturer of voice at Princeton University.
 She has distinguished herself in a broad repertoire that extends from Bach and Beethoven to Verdi, Barber and Gershwin.
 She made her New York City Opera debut as "Serena" in Gershwin's Porgy and Bess, and has also performed operas with Chamber Opera Chicago and Skylight Opera Theatre.
 Internationally, she has performed the Verdi Requiem with the National Opera of China in Beijing, sung opera favorites at the Prague (Czech Republic) Autumn Music Festival, and performed solo recitals in Osaka and Tokyo, Japan.
 In addition to maintaining voice studios at Westminster Choir College and Princeton University, Ms. Ellis is active in both Rider University and community outreach in music.
 She teaches in the Rider Educational Opportunity Program summer pre-college program, as well as in the Westminster Conservatory High School and Middle School Summer Vocal Institutes.
 Dr. Ellis is the Teaching Artist for The Princeton Festival Guild, where she holds opera outreach programs each summer in conjunction with the festival's opera presentations.
 The St. Louis native received her Doctor of Musical Arts degree in Voice from the Mason Gross School of the Arts at Rutgers University.
 She received her Master of Music Education degree from Westminster Choir College of Rider University and a Bachelor of Music Education degree from the University of Missouri-Kansas City Conservatory of Music.

 John J. Floyd II, Intermediate Choir Director, holds a B.M.
 In Music Education from Westminster choir College of Rider University.
 John is a Southern New Jersey native, and has been a part of the community in central New Jersey since 2008.
 John is the music teacher and choir director at Somerville Middle School.